ruiquelhas/sdnv/README.md

 Self-Delimiting Numeric Value Codec
 -----------------------------------

-Node.js wrapper for [Self-Delimiting Numeric Values](http://www.dtnrg.org/wiki/SDNV) (SDNVs).
-Provides a base class to use SDNVs in Node programs and appropriate utility functions to encode and decode native buffers to and from SDNVs.
+This package allows you to use [Self-Delimiting Numeric Values](http://www.dtnrg.org/wiki/SDNV) (SDNVs) in Node.js programs.
+It is basically a wrapper class that encloses basic Node Buffers encoded as SDNVs.
+Additionaly, it also provides you utility functions to encode and decode a Buffer on-demand.

 ### What are SDNVs? ###